Perfectus Biomed work to a number of standard and customised medical device test methods.

-Infections relating to medical implants such as catheters, stents and joint prosthesis can result in local and systemic infection, implant replacement, patient pain and discomfort and associated healthcare costs.
-An improvement in the antimicrobial nature of medical implants helps to improve patient well-being and minimise healthcare costs.
-Please contact Perfectus Biomed to discuss how we can support research and development programmes related to infection control on medical devices.
-Perfectus Medical Devices (UK) 2
+Infections relating to medical implants such as catheters, stents and joint prosthesis can result in a number of healthcare problems.
+These include local and systemic infection, implant replacement, patient pain and discomfort and associated healthcare costs.
+An improvement in the antimicrobial nature of medical implants therefore helps to improve patient well-being while also minimising healthcare costs.

 - Catheter tubing

 - Endotox testing